Skip to main content

 0-35 Low Effects of an error or accident are minimal, resulting in negligible, if any, impacts on organizational operations, finances, assets, individuals, other organizations, or the nation.

 56-90 High Effects of an error or accident are wide-ranging and could result in serious or long-term impact on organizational missions/business functions, organizational assets, or the nation.
-This includes significant financial losses for the agency; substantially reduced capacity to conduct mission critical business; loss of PII, Business Identifiable Information, or PHI; and/or damage to agency image or reputation.
+Effects include significant financial losses for the agency; substantially reduced capacity to conduct mission-critical business; loss of PII, Business Identifiable Information, or PHI; and/or damage to agency image or reputation.

 91+ Critical Effects of an error or accident are extensive and will have severe or catastrophic impact on organizational missions/business functions, assets, or the nation.
-This includes major financial losses for the agency or other organizations, loss of government continuity of operations or ability to conduct mission critical business, life-threatening injury or loss of life, and/or harm to national security.
+Effects include major financial losses for the agency or other organizations, loss of government continuity of operations or ability to conduct mission-critical business, life-threatening injury or loss of life, and/or harm to national security.

 Step 2.
 Create an Identity